brian14708/wh-briefings/statements-releases/2021-09/2021-09-02-statement-by-press-secretary-jen-psaki-on-strategic-petroleum-reserve-exchange-to-address-impact-of-hurricane-ida.md

 modified_time: 2021-09-02 18:41:19-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/02/statement-by-press-secretary-jen-psaki-on-strategic-petroleum-reserve-exchange-to-address-impact-of-hurricane-ida/
 published_time: 2021-09-02 18:41:18-04:00
-title: Statement by Press Secretary Jen Psaki on Strategic Petroleum Reserve Exchange to Address Impact of Hurricane Ida
+title: "Statement by Press Secretary Jen\_Psaki on Strategic Petroleum Reserve Exchange\
+  \ to Address Impact of Hurricane\_Ida"
 ---

 As the President announced earlier today, the Biden Administration is